THE

 45. Transfers between institutions of like nature

 in different parts of Pakistan.
-(1) The Bureau may, in consultation with
+(1) The Bureau may, in

-child to any other such institution in any part of the Province.
+custody of the child to any other such institution in any part of the Province.

 (2) A